 - Delaware Water Gap: Stretching across Pennsylvania and New Jersey, the Delaware Water Gap offers 100 miles of hiking and biking trails along streams, ridges, and mountaintops, including 27 miles of the Appalachian Trail.
 Canoeing and kayaking are also healthy ways to enjoy this area’s verdant beauty.

-- Beaver Valley: Located just over the Pennsylvania border in Delaware, visit Beaver Valley in First State National Historical Park to hike, bike, or run on 18 miles of scenic trails through land that was originally granted to William Penn in the 1600s.
+- Brandywine Valley: Located just over the Pennsylvania border in Delaware, visit the Brandywine Valley section of the First State National Historical Park to hike, bike, or run on 18 miles of scenic trails through land that was originally granted to William Penn in the 1600s.

 - New Jersey Pinelands: Established by Congress as the country’s first National Reserve, there are one million acres of farms, forests, and wetlands to explore in the New Jersey Pinelands.
 With more than 850 species of plants, you’ll be sure to get your fill of chlorophyll.